LiSiruiRay/ray.github.io/source/_posts/Intern-study-summary-Jun-25-Sun.md

 Regarding your second question, in the `@app.route()` decorator, you only specify the path portion of the URL.
 This is because the route is used to map a URL to a specific function in your Flask application.

-In your case, the route is `/data-api/top-pairs/<exchange>`.
-The `<exchange>` part is a variable part of the URL and Flask captures the value in this part of the URL and passes it to your function as an argument.
+In the case above, the route is `/a-api/b-function/<c_parameter>`.
+The `<c_parameter>` part is a variable part of the URL and Flask captures the value in this part of the URL and passes it to your function as an argument.

-The query parameters (`endDate` and `days` in your case) are not part of the route because they are optional and their order does not matter.
+The query parameters (`c-optional-parameter` and `d-optional-parameter` in your case) are not part of the route because they are optional and their order does not matter.
 They are accessed inside your function using `request.args.get()`.
 This is a dictionary-like object that allows you to access the query parameters by their name.

 The route does not need to know about these parameters.
 It only needs to know about the fixed and variable parts of the path of the URL.
 It's the job of your function to handle the query parameters, not the route.